Quick Start#

 HTTP Server Quick Start#

-The HTTP server wraps the ZMQ server with a FastAPI frontend, adding an
+The HTTP server wraps the ZMQ server with a FastAPI frontend, adding HTTP management endpoints for health checking and cache administration.

 --l1-size-gb 100 --eviction-policy LRU